GP2Engine/DMC-Encyclopedia/ReadMe.md

 # Diecast Model Cars Encyclopedia #

-Diecast Model Cars (DMC) Encyclopedia is a simple website that is meant to be an encyclopedia for diecast model cars collectors.
+Diecast Model Cars (DMC) Encyclopedia is a simple website that is meant to be an encyclopedia, and more, for diecast model cars collectors.
 It's made quite early (many years ago), so it's not very polished.

 It offers: